Malachi Gilmore Memorial Hall: Description

 The Malachi Gilmore Memorial Hall occupies a prominent position in the main street of Oberon.
 Its asymmetrical façade is a striking Inter-war Art Deco addition to the streetscape of Oberon Street and the town generally.

 The façade is rendered concrete with a complex massing of curving and rectangular shapes presenting a stepped skyline to the street.
 The emphasis is generally horizontal except for a central portion with a vertical pier rising to a height of nearly 14 metres.
 The metal-framed windows create a grid-like pattern and are stepped in size and proportion to match the stepped façade.
 Glass bricks form a large curved wall.
 The building's name is rendered in stylized lettering on the façade.

 The interior of the façade section of the building is largely intact and contains a foyer with fireplace, gallery, cloak rooms, bio-box and rewinding rooms at the front.
 In the main hall the walls are decorated with plasterwork, with some original Morene Art stucco work.
 The flooring of the foyer and main hall is West Australian jarrah hardwood.
 Under the main hall is another floor with slab concrete flooring supporting "supper rooms" and opening at ground level onto the large parking area at the rear of the property.
 The foyer is approximately 65 square metres (700 sq ft) and the hall has 279 square metres (3000 sq ft) of dancing space.
 Curiously, the hall was built in reverse of the architect's plans.

 Some major, although not structural changes were made during the 1980s, disconnecting the façade from the main hall section of the building.
-A stud wall now blocks the view that was formerly available from an upstairs viewing area onto the main hall (this vewing area has been converted in part to an office and in part left as open space).
+A stud wall now blocks the view that was formerly available from an upstairs viewing area onto the main hall (this viewing area has been converted in part to an office and in part left as open space).
 Similarly a stud wall blocks the view that was formerly available from the mezzanine level projection room into the main hall.
 At the time of renovation two new bathrooms were built in the façade section.
 A section of the stage in the main hall section was also cut out to make room for an elevator to convey goods from the rear parking area.